-Tack and prime coat requirements will need to be covered in the contract documents.
+Tack and prime coat requirements will need to be covered in the Contract documents.

-Immediately before placing asphalt pavement, clean the underlying course of dust and debris.
-Apply a [prime coat][or][tack coat] in accordance with Section 32 12 13 BITUMINOUS TACK AND PRIME COATS.
+Immediately before placing the fuel resistant asphalt pavement, clean the underlying course of dust and debris.
+Apply a tack coat in accordance with Section 32 12 13 BITUMINOUS TACK AND PRIME COATS.